xmdn/2_of_3_lang_switch_hotkey/README.md

 This script for AutoHotKey key binder script for Windows 10 you can now switch between two layouts of keyboard language, when you will have third with some bindings

 First steps:
-1) get the project cloned or download zip;
+1) Get the project cloned or downloaded in zip;

 2) Do next steps to use this script correctly: